Scouting America: National Council

 The National Council is the corporate membership of Scouting America and consists of volunteer Scouters who meet annually.
 The day-to-day operations of the National Council are administered by the Chief Scout Executive and other national professional staff.
 National Council members include volunteers who are elected national officers and executive board members, regional presidents, the local council representatives, members at large, and honorary members.
 The national headquarters has been in Irving, Texas since 1979.

-Since the founding of Scouting America in 1910, the President of the United States has served as the organization's honorary chair during his term in office, former presidents serve as honorary vice chairs for their lifetimes.
+Beginning with William Howard Taft in 1910, the president of the United States has served as the organization's honorary chair.

 Governance and the National Executive Board

 The Scouting America National Executive Board governs the organization.
 The 2015 National Executive Board consisted of 79 members.

 The board is led by the national president, a volunteer elected by the National Council.
 Board members included regular elected members, regional presidents, and up to five appointed youth members.
 The Chief Scout Executive is the board secretary and non-voting member.
 The National Executive Board has a number of standing committees that correspond to the professional staff organization of the National Council.

 Present and past members of the National Executive Board include Utah Senator Mitt Romney, Ernst & Young CEO Jim Turley and AT&T CEO Randall Stephenson.
 Other members included Latter-day Saint Church President Thomas S. Monson.